pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

     };
   }

-  // Query 'sqlite_master' table, use regexp to separate each field from each table, and returns a json object
+  // Queries the 'sqlite_master' table, uses `regexp` to separate each field from each table, and returns a JSON object
-  // with the name of the table, it's fields and each fields has the field name, the type and the separated sql
+  // with the name of the table, its fields and their names, types and separated SQLs.
   // itself used to create the field getSchema() {
     let SQL = {